Mazda CX-9: Second generation (TC; 2016)

-The second generation Mazda CX-9 uses a turbocharged version of the 2.5-litre four-cylinder Skyactiv-G petrol engine, producing 227 hp on 87 AKI octane fuel (91 RON) and 250 hp on premium fuel and 420 Nm of torque.
+The second generation Mazda CX-9 uses a turbocharged version of the 2.5-liter four-cylinder Skyactiv (Grades vary) gasoline engine, producing 227 hp on 87 AKI octane fuel (91 RON) and 250 hp on premium fuel and 420 Nm of torque.
 The engine is joined with a six speed automatic transmission.
 The U.S. EPA rates the all-wheel drive 2016 Mazda CX-9 at 21 mpgus city and 26 mpgus highway.

 The new exterior design follows Mazda's Kodo design philosophy.
 It is shorter than before, but rides on a longer wheelbase, resulting in shorter front and rear overhangs.
 Weight is also down 90 kg in the FWD versions and by 130 kg in AWD versions.

 Mazda added many new active safety systems on the new CX-9.
-These include the Blind Spot Monitoring, Radar Cruise Control with a Stop/Start function, Lane Keep Assist, Lane Departure Warning, High Beam Control, Autonomous Emergency Braking (low & high speed).
+These include the Blind Spot Monitoring, Radar Cruise Control with a Stop/Start function, Lane Keep Assist, Lane Departure Warning, High Beam Control, and Autonomous Emergency Braking (low & high speed).

-All models come standard with Autonomous Emergency Braking (low speed) and Blind Spot Monitoring (in most markets).
+The CX-9 was discontinued in the U.S. market after 2023, being replaced by the CX-90 as Mazda's three-row flagship SUV.
+However, it continued to be produced and is sold in other markets such as the Middle East.
+Production was ended in 2024, with the Mazda CX-90 serving as its successor.

-For 2023, the sport trim level was dropped from the lineup.
-The CX-9 will be discontinued after 2023, being replaced by the CX-70 in size and the CX-90 as Mazda's three row flagship SUV.
+Safety

 Awards

-In 2008, the first generation Mazda CX-9 was awarded Motor Trend SUV of the Year.
+In 2008, the first generation Mazda CX-9 was awarded the Motor Trend SUV of the Year.
 Also, it was selected for the North American Truck of the Year Award in 2008.

 In Australia, the second generation Mazda CX-9 was awarded the 2017 Wheels Car of the Year.

 Car and Driver named the CX-9 the best midsize SUV in its annual 10 Best Trucks and SUVs for 2017 and 2018.

-The CX-9 was also a finalist for the 2017 World Car of the Year Award.
+The CX-9 was also a finalist for the 2017 World Car Design of the Year Award.

 In 2017, the second generation Mazda CX-9 was awarded the first ever IIHS Top Safety Pick+ Award.